 Wayfinding, by definition, fulfills accessibility concerns by displaying various services and destinations that are relevant to users without providing a detailed explanation.
 It is intended for people who use the facility when they are anxious and have little time to think about their options.
-As such, it should consider cultural backgrounds, linguistic taboos, and euphemistic usage to ensure that the message is clear.
+As such, it should consider cultural backgrounds, linguistic taboos and euphemistic usage to ensure that the message is clear.

 Airport Wayfinding Design Standards

-8 Ways to Improve Airport Customer Experience
+7 Ways To Improve the Airport Customer Experience Using Location Technology

-1. Auto Wi-Fi Detection and Pairing using BLE
+1. Auto Wi-Fi Detection and Pairing

 2. Instant Access to Terminal Wayfinding Information

-Of all things, travelers dread being asked where they want to be dropped off.
+Of all things, travellers dread being asked where they want to be dropped off.
 Taking time to figure out the terminal is the recipe for all travel-related troubles.
 It’s too unwise to make guesses about departure plans when there is zero room for error.
 Most passengers are particularly worried about this.

-3. Geolocate Preferred Parking Spots to Shorten Detours
+3. Geolocate Preferred Parking Spots To Shorten Detours

-4. One-click Operation for Lounge-Hunters
+4. One-Click Operation for Lounge-Hunters

-5. Health Monitoring Apps to Nudge People into Healthy Eating
+5. Health Monitoring Apps To Nudge People Into Healthy Eating

 It is said that when people embark on travel, they lose track of healthy habits.
 As passengers hastily move around crowded airports, they also deserve to be reminded about healthy eating.
-From sharing quick health tips and facts to recommending nearby healthy eateries, location-based services open up endless possibilities to put health before everything else.
+From sharing quick health tips and facts to recommending nearby healthy eateries, location-based notifications open up endless possibilities to put health before everything else.

-6. Ad Serving based on Location and Store Maps for a Convenient Shopping Experience
+6. Ad Serving Based on Location and Store Maps for a Convenient Shopping Experience

-7. On-the-go Entertainment and Assistance
+7. On-the-Go Entertainment and Assistance

 Long layovers are extremely boring because there is nothing to do but stare awkwardly at the ceiling or airport architecture.
 While we don’t condemn those with an enthusiastic eye for artistic detail, it can be intimidating for many to do nothing.
 This is where the airport assistance app comes in.
 They keep your fingers and mind occupied, allowing you to multitask.
 It is extremely useful for passengers to receive navigational assistance to nearby points of interest.
-Such as recommending a waypoint to a popular restaurant with a 5-star rating while never letting you forget about your ETA and distance to the assigned gate.
+Such as recommending a waypoint to a popular restaurant while never letting you forget about your ETA and distance to the assigned gate.